 Honoring Place

 My own deep rooting is in Salt Lake City, Utah, on the traditional and ancestral homelands of the Shoshone, Goshute, and Ute Tribes.
-This connection to place informs the wisdom I bring to my practice and every teaching.
+This connection to the land and its history informs the wisdom I bring to my practice and every teaching I share.
+We recognize that the ground we stand on is part of the story we are rewriting.
+We honor the indigenous stewards who have long understood the resilience of this ecosystem.

 the invitation